This is an Education Scotland leadership programme.

 Into Headship is Scotland’s national programme for aspiring headteachers.
 On successful completion of the programme participants will be awarded the GTCS Standard for Headship, which will become mandatory for all new headteachers from August 2020.
 The programme is delivered in partnership between universities, local authorities and Education Scotland and awards a 60-credit postgraduate certificate at SCQF level 11 which can form part of a Masters leadership pathway.

 Into Headship aims to ensure aspiring headteachers are supported to develop and continue to build the necessary knowledge, skills and understanding required of senior leaders in leading a dynamic school community.
-The qualification is aimed at those teachers whose next post will be that of a headteacher, likely to be within two to three years.
+The programme is aimed at those teachers who aspire to achieving the post of headteacher within the next 2-3 years.

 Participants on the programme undertake:

 - a self-evaluation task against the GTCS Standard for Headship

 - an Emotional and Social Competency Inventory, which provides 360° feedback

 - learning at a launch conference and mid-way conference for the national cohort